Katrina Robinson

 Katrina Robinson (born January 13, 1981) is an American former politician who served in the Tennessee Senate from the 33rd district from 2019 to 2022 as a member of the Democratic Party.
 She was the first sitting member of the state senate to be indicted since Operation Tennessee Waltz and later became the first person to ever be expelled from the state senate.

 Robinson was born in Memphis, Tennessee, educated at the University of Memphis and Union University, and founded a nursing college in 2015.
 She was elected to the state senate in the 2018 election after defeating incumbent Senator Reginald Tate in the Democratic primary.

 Robinson was indicted on forty-eight charges relating to the embezzlement of $600,000 from federal grants to her nursing school in 2020.
 The charges against her were reduced to twenty before Judge Sheryl H. Lipman acquitted her on fifteen charges.
 She was found guilty on four counts of wire fraud in 2021.

-Early life
+Early life and education

 Katrina Robinson was born on January 13, 1981, in Memphis, Tennessee.
+Her sister, Sherra Wright-Robinson, was the wife of professional basketball player Lorenzen Wright and Sherra was convicted for his murder.

 From 1998 to 2008, she attended the University of Memphis and graduated with a Bachelor of Business Administration in marketing management.
 In 2010, she graduated from Union University with a Bachelor of Science in Nursing.